 With stunning views onto both the Castle Hill and the nearby Danube river, the location of Felix is hard to beat.
-The restaurant, which serves breakfast, lunch, and dinner, is located inside a refurbished, landmark-protected building from the 19th century designed by Miklós Ybl, who was also the head architect of the Budapest Opera House.
-In terms of prices and ambiance, Felix is a notch above "trendy places" but it's also more casual and less expensive than stiff-lipped fine dining establishments.
+The restaurant, which serves breakfast, lunch, and dinner, is located inside a refurbished landmark building from the 19th century designed by Miklós Ybl, the head architect also behind the Budapest Opera House.
+In terms of prices and ambiance, Felix is a notch above trendy spots but it's also more casual than stiff-lipped fine dining establishments.

 The food here pays homage to Hungarian classics while incorporating small twists and turns.
 For example, the foie gras (€15) arrives sitting in a Japanese ponzu sauce.
 Even local Hungarians will enjoy the goulash soup (€6) and the expertly prepared chicken paprikash (€15).
 The best way to end your meal here is with aranygaluska—sweet yeast buns coated in ground walnut and smothered in creamy vanilla custard (€8).
 Don't miss them (an order is meant for up to three people).
 The wine program, overseen by Máté Horváth, one of Hungary's top sommeliers, features many celebrated Hungarian winemakers with a whole page dedicated to Tokaj's dry wines.

 For breakfast, which is served every day of the week, go with the avocado toast (€8), a dish often relegated to a check-the-box status these days.
 At Felix, a lightly toasted, cereal-crusted dark sourdough arrives blanketed in avocado cream, pomegranate seeds, and a perfectly poached egg.
 Also good is the acai bowl (€6), but you're better off skipping the bagel with lox and the eggs Benedict.